galaxyproject/training-material/topics/proteomics/tutorials/peptide-library-data-analysis/tutorial.md

 ## Peptide Data

- Several inbuilt data sets have been provided, we have used antimicrobial peptides (AMPs) and transmembrane peptides (TMPs) as an example data set.
-There is no specific reason two include this particular data set.
+Several inbuilt data sets have been provided, antimicrobial peptides (AMPs) versus transmembrane peptides (TMPs) dataset was used as an example data set to understand the overall relation between features and biological properties of peptides.

 > ### {% icon hands_on %} Hands-on: Fetching inbuild data
 >